kingToolbox/WindEdit/README.md

 # Background
 When developing [WindTerm](https://github.com/kingToolbox/WindTerm), I need a colored text component, so WindEdit was created as a by-product.
 Hope it is a good by-product.

+# License
+Completely FREE for commercial and non-commercial use without limitations.

 # Introduction
 See [Intro Videos](https://kingtoolbox.github.io/)